AndrooTheChen/androo-site/src/content/firstpost.md

 ---

 ## Content
 one day this will be filled with useless garbage. right now it's empty but not for long.
+WHAT THE FUCK

 gonna test throwing a video in here too.